5 Tips for Summer Eye Protection

 Summer usually means pick-up basketball games and seasonal sporting leagues.
 There’s no better way to display your robust sporting capabilities than to show up at the soccer field on a Saturday with a couple of your best (and most competitive) buddies.

 Without insulting your extreme agility and precise rule-following, may we offer the following factual statistic: More than 40,000 eye-related injuries happen every year due to non-professional sports.
-You’d never make a careless mistake during adult slow pitch softball that could affect your vision, but you can’t necessarily trust your opponent.
+You’d never make a careless mistake during adult slow-pitch softball that could affect your vision, but you can’t necessarily trust your opponent.

 Blue Light